7 unmissable free things to do in San Cristobal Galapagos and other tips

 However, if I could go back in time I would have probably done it.
 But hey, I have an excuse to go back to Galapagos now, right!?

-It’s 2 dives in two different spots around the famous rocks and you have lots of chances to see the hammerhead sharks, besides other marine creatures.
+It’s two dives in two different spots around the famous rocks, and you have lots of chances to see the hammerhead sharks, besides other marine creatures.

 Tour at Española Island (200 USD) (spectacular)

 The landscape was also just incredible, almost surreal.
-The guide was great and gave us lots of information on the Galapagos wildlife and the service on the boat superb as well.
+The guide was great and gave us lots of information on the Galapagos wildlife, and the service on the boat was superb as well.

 Punta Pit tour – (200 USD)